Tone of Voice

 What is Our Voice?

 Just as our design uses a distinctive look and feel that sets our brand apart, the words we use – the copy we create, the story we tell – must be distinctly our own.
-Capturing the unique UCI voice is critical to the success of every communication.
+Capturing the unique UC Irvine voice is critical to the success of every communication.
 Creating consistency in tone across every written or spoken communication is an important responsibility that rests with each of us.
-We speak for UCI.
+We speak for UC Irvine.

 Example:

-At UCI, we believe in the infinitely curious.
+At UC Irvine, we believe in the infinitely curious.

 The tinkerers and the dreamers.